 Here is the location of MDM Event Logs – Microsoft->Windows->DeviceManagement-> Enterprise-Diagnostics-Provider/Admin

 Where does the Intune Diagnostic report or log store?

 This is one of the other tricky Intune Interview questions again!
 Two options exist to collect Intune Diagnostic reports from the Windows device side.
-You can also collect directly (manually) from Windows Device or use the Collect Diagnostic option from the MEM admin center portal.
+You can also collect directly (manually) from Windows Device or use the Collect Diagnostic option from the Intune admin center portal.

 Don’t hesitate to answer in detail on two of the scenarios.
 These logs will be stored in different places in those scenarios.